Mika215/dallolmart-2023/README.md

-# An Elegant E-commerce built with React,styled components and Material UI.
+# An e-commerce built with React,styled components and Material UI.

 This is a full stack e-commerce.
 Inorder to run the code which is kept in to two separate folders Namely `client` and `server`; you will need to navigate through both folders as follows:\
 Front-end: `cd client` then hit `npm start` on your terminal\